Sustainopreneurship

 Sustainopreneurship (entrepreneurship and innovation for sustainability) is an idea that emerged from the earlier concepts of social entrepreneurship and ecopreneurship, via sustainability entrepreneurship.
-The concept aims to use creative business organization in order to solve problems related to sustainability.
-With social and environmental sustainability as a strategic objective and purpose, sustainopreneurship aims to respect the boundaries set in order to maintain the life support systems in the process.
-In other words, it is a "business with a cause" – where ideally the world problems are turned into business opportunities by deployment of sustainability innovations.
+The concept is designed to use creative business organizations to solve problems related to sustainability.
+With social and environmental sustainability as a strategic objective and purpose, sustainopreneurship aims to respect the boundaries set to maintain the life support systems in the process.
+In other words, it is a "business with a cause," where ideally world problems are turned into business opportunities by deploying sustainability innovations.

 Definition

-The definition first introduced in a conference article in 2006:
+The definition first introduced in 2006 is: